CivicActions/openacr/openacr/drupal-9.markdown

 - **Partially Supports**: Some functionality of the product does not meet the criterion.
 - **Does Not Support**: The majority of product functionality does not meet the criterion.
 - **Not Applicable**: The criterion is not relevant to the product.
 - **Not Evaluated**: The product has not been evaluated against the criterion.
-This can be used only in WCAG 2.0 Level AAA.
+This can be used only in WCAG 2.x Level AAA.

 ## WCAG 2.0 Report

 ### Table 1: Success Criteria, Level A

 Notes: Drupal doesn&#x27;t make a strong distinction between the front-end &amp; back-end accessibility.
 Many administration interfaces can be exposed to users in a more interactive site.
 Generally this report focuses the Conformance Level / Remarks and Explainations so that Web comments are about elements that are typically public, while Authoring Tool is typically for authors and administrators.
 The goal of the authoring interface is to support ATAG 2.0 AA (Part A and B).
 The Drupal community strives to beek up with the latest WCAG recommendation.

+Conformance to the 25 criteria listed below is distributed as follows:

+- 58 supported
+- 3 partially supported
+- 5 not supported
+- 34 not applicable

 | Criteria                                                                                                           | Conformance Level                                                                                                                                                                 | Remarks and Explanations                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                        |
 | ------------------------------------------------------------------------------------------------------------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |